juliuskunze/jaxnet/README.md

 This is why `relu`, `flatten`, `softmax`, ... from `jaxnet` are plain Python functions.

-Parameters are shared by using module or parameter objects multiple times:
+Parameters are shared by using the same module object multiple times:

 ```python
 shared_net=Sequential(layer, layer)
 ```

+JAXnet calls module functions with concrete values (when `jit` is not used), allowing step-by-step debugging like any normal Python function.
+All modules are composed in this way from one primitive module, described [here](DESIGN.md).

 ## Parameter reuse

-If you want to evaluate parts or extended versions of a trained network (get accuracy, generate samples, introspect, ...), you can use `apply_from`:
+If you want to evaluate parts or extended versions of a trained network (to get accuracy, generate samples, do introspection, ...), you can use `apply_from`:

 ```python
 predict = Sequential(Dense(1024), relu, Dense(10), logsoftmax)